tjhaan/HiCPhylogenyWorkflow/README.md

  Now that we have extracted marker genes from the HiC MAGs we can merge together the ribosomal protein calls we just made the MAGs with genomes from the RefSoil database in the folder '/HiCPhylogenyWorkflow/ref_soil'.

- To do this we will use a quick bash trick that uses the text file `marker_list.txt` which contains a list of the marker proteins we are searching for.
+ To do this we will use a quick bash command that uses the text file `marker_list.txt` which contains a list of the marker proteins we are searching for.
 Use the following Bash command:

 ```
- while read p; do cat ../ref_soil/REF_"$p".faa HUG_"$p".faa > Dataset1_"$p".faa; done < ../marker_list.txt
+ while read p; do cat ../ref_soil/REF_"$p".faa HiC_"$p".faa > Dataset1_"$p".faa; done < ../marker_list.txt
 ```
 This bash script is iterating through the list given in `marker_list.txt` and concatenate appropriate reference and experimental protein sets.
-So for example it would concatenate `ExampleRefSet.RpL6.faa` and `Hug_RpL6.faa` into `Dataset1_RpL6.faa`.
+So for example it would concatenate `REF.RpL6.faa` and `HiC_RpL6.faa` into `Dataset1_RpL6.faa`.

 ## Step 4: Align your Proteins ##

-Now that we have 16 files containing Ribosomal proteins from our 5 unknown genomes and 100 references we can move on to aligning our proteins.
+Now that we have 16 files containing Ribosomal proteins from our 10 unknown HiC MAGs and RefSoil reference genomes we can move on to aligning our proteins.
 To align our proteins we can use muscle (You could also alternatively use [MAFFT](https://mafft.cbrc.jp/alignment/software/algorithms/algorithms.html) here):

 ```